 Councilor Lake addressed Councilor Haas' final point, stating that the Council was giving increases to every other Outside Agency except these three (Councilor Lake also mentioned CASA, which had a previous significant upgrade that he felt would have been out of line on inflation, and perhaps one other like Arts Alive being a new Agency).
 Councilor Lake said these were three ongoing Agencies-cornerstones of the community-that the City had been funding for an extended period and he believed they should keep up at least with inflation.
-Councilor Lake clarified that was why he chose three specific Agencies to fund.
+Councilor Lake clarified that was why he chose those three specific Agencies to fund.

 On a roll call vote of 9-5, the motion carried to amend Resolution R-2025-12-B as follows: Increase Outside Agency account 521360 for the Keene Community Kitchen from \$110,000 to \$115,000, increase Outside Agency account, 521470 for Keene Housing Kids Collaborative from \$12,500 to \$13,000, increase Outside Agency account 521330 for the Senior Citizens Center from \$16,500 to \$17,750, resulting in a net increase of \$6,750 in the amount of revenue to be raised by taxation.
+Councilors Remy, Filiault, Haas, Jones, and Powers opposed.
+Councilor Bosley was absent.

-Mayor Kahn called a recess from 9:19 to 9:23 PM to allow the Finance Director time to adjust the numbers to be accurate for the adoption of the Budget.
+Mayor Kahn called a recess at 9:19 PM to allow the Finance Director time to adjust the numbers to be accurate for the adoption of the Budget.
+The meeting reconvened at 9:23 PM.